munchidco/hacktify/README.md

 TO START THE BACKEND SERVER

-1. Navigate to backend program file cd backend
+1. Navigate to backend program file:- cd backend
-2. Install the dependencies
+2. Install the dependencies:-
    npm install
-3. to run the backend server
+3. to run the backend server:- node server.js
-   node server.js

 T0 START THE FRONTEND

-1. Navigate to Frontend program file cd frontend
+1. Navigate to Frontend program file:- cd frontend
-2. Install the Dependencies
+2. Install the Dependencies:-
    npm install
-3. To run the frontend
+3. To run the frontend:-
    npm start

-**Node_module files were large so we were not able to upload here but the command npm install will download the necessary dependencies requiered for the program**
+**Node_modules files were large so we were not able to upload here but the command npm install will download the necessary dependencies requiered for the program**